ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

   - a security group with port 22,80,443 to you, your friends or the whole world

 #### note : this playbook will automatically add the new deployed host to the inventory file staging/hosts so you can run the playbook temporary.chat.yaml without editing your inventory
-#### usage example:
+#### usage example :
 `ansible-playbook --extra-vars "aws_region=us-east-1" --extra-vars "aws_vpc=vpc-23abcf46" --extra-vars "aws_subnet=subnet-1b6b1a6a" --extra-vars "aws_ami=ami-0dba2cb6798deb6d8" --extra-vars "aws_instance_type=t2.nano" --extra-vars "aws_sg=sg-008a34845ce896322" --extra-vars "aws_ssh_key=name_of_your_key_in_aws" --extra-vars "aws_tag=temporary.chat" --extra-vars "local_ssh_key_path=/home/your_local_user/.ssh/id_rsa" aws_deploy.yaml`

 # temporary.chat
+#### description :
-### description : a playbook to deploy a chat server where you can generate random rooms
+a playbook to deploy a chat server where you can generate random rooms (public or private, expert mode will come later.)
+#### requirements :
+- having a ubuntu server 20.04 LTS with ssh access
+- having port 22,80 and 444 open
+- having a domain name?
+(I will try very hard to make this optional as the goal is to make this accessible to as many as possible.)
-####
+#### usage example :
-ansible-playbook -i staging temporary_chat.yaml
+`ansible-playbook -i staging temporary_chat.yaml`

 # aws destroy
+#### usage example :
-ansible-playbook --extra-vars="aws_region=us-east-1" --extra-vars="aws_tag=temporary.chat" aws_destroy.yaml
+`ansible-playbook --extra-vars="aws_region=us-east-1" --extra-vars="aws_tag=temporary.chat" aws_destroy.yaml`

 # the services

-# the goals
+# the (ambitious) goals

-- decentralize communications
+- decentralize communications (less facebook chats!)
-- offer a free service that will remain free
+- offer a free service that will remain free and ad free ( temporary.chat )
-- offer a paying service with more options
+- offer a paying service with more options/storage/features ( permanent.chat )
-- offer the possibility to anyone to roll out their own
+- offer the possibility to anyone to roll out their own instance of "temporary.chat" for free (with a different domain or simply an ip?)
-- end to end encryption
+- create an api expert mode with end to end encryption managed by the user

 # the roadmap (oh god!)

+- fix the user interface because it is not great.
+  - text should auto refresh AND be scrollable
+  - menu button should not take to much space on mobile
+  - interface should not be fugly

+- create api for expert users that want to manage their encryption
+- add database backend for text
+- preview urls shared in the room
+- fix javascript upload on firefox mobile
+- notifications on android/iphone? is it even possible for website?